xoseperez/espurna/README.md

 > platformio run --target upload -e node-debug
 > platformio run --target uploadfs -e node-debug
 ```

+You might notice than when you call "uploadfs" target it automatically builds the files (does a "gulp buildfs").
+This is done by the hook defined in the extra_script parameter of each environment.

 Once you have flashed it you can flash it again over-the-air using the ```ota``` environment: